18 October 2021 / Laura Garvin Gomez

 The anti-microbial properties of lemon oil also make it effective at preventing receding gums and tooth decay, as the d-limonene attacks the bacteria and stops it from building up.

-It can be used to treat acne.
+Can lemon essential oil be used to treat acne?

-Not only is it anti-microbial, but it is also astringent, meaning that it can shrink and tighten pores and leave skin brighter.
+Not only is it anti-microbial, but it is also an astringent, meaning that it can shrink and tighten pores and leave skin brighter.